Tomato Soup (Homemade in a Cooking Blender + Stove Top Version)

 So, you love setting your crockpot for the day?
 You can definitely do that with this recipe.
 Yes, I tested this!
 In fact, before the Cooking Blender days, this is how I made this very same soup.

-Follow the same prep instructions as with the stovetop version.
-At the end of 6 hours of cooking time, blend the ingredients.
-It’s as simple as that y’all!
+Follow the exact prep instructions as with the stovetop version.
+After 6 hours of cooking, blend the ingredients.
+It’s as simple as that, y’all!

 The Bottom Line on Making Homemade Tomato Soup

-This recipe is uncomplicated and soooo easy to make.
-You’re going to want to make it over and over again.
+This recipe is uncomplicated and so easy to make.
+You’ll want to make it over and over again.
 It’s hearty, filling, and savory.
-It stands head and shoulder above the yucky condensed soup you’ll purchase at the grocery store–and costs less money per serving.
+It stands head and shoulders above the yucky condensed soup you’ll purchase at the grocery store–and costs less money per serving.

-So, grab your ingredients and go…I know you’re dying to make this.
+So, grab your ingredients and go…I know you’re dying to make this comfort food classic.